List of Chicago Cubs minor league affiliates

 The Chicago Cubs farm system consists of seven Minor League Baseball affiliates across the United States and in the Dominican Republic.
-Four teams are independently owned, while the Arizona Complex League Cubs and the two Dominican Summer League Cubs teams are owned by the major league club.
+Four teams are independently owned, while three—the Arizona Complex League Cubs and two Dominican Summer League Cubs squads—are owned by the major league club.

-The Cubs have been affiliated with the Triple-A Iowa Cubs of the International League since 1981, making it the longest-running active affiliation in the organization among teams not owned by the Cubs.
-It is also the longest affiliation in the team's history.
+The Cubs have been affiliated with the Triple-A Iowa Cubs of the International League since 1981, making it the longest-running affiliation in the organization among teams not owned by the Cubs.
 Their newest affiliates are the High-A South Bend Cubs of the Midwest League and the Single-A Myrtle Beach Pelicans of the Carolina League, which became Cubs affiliates in 2015.

 Geographically, Chicago's closest domestic affiliate is the South Bend Cubs, which are approximately 75 mi away.
-Chicago's furthest domestic affiliate is the Arizona Complex League Cubs, which are some 1437 mi away.
+Chicago's furthest domestic affiliate is the Rookie Arizona Complex League Cubs, which are some 1437 mi away.

+Current affiliates

+The Chicago Cubs farm system consists of seven minor league affiliates.